 Each year begins with a democratic process where each class can nominate representatives for our school council, Shiremoor Voice.
 As children progress through school, this process becomes more like a real election with candidates preparing their own manifesto to secure a vote.
 All children have opportunity to complete voting slips to elect their Shiremoor Voice representative.
 As children are involved in this process, they are encouraged to see the link with real politics, and to know about the main political parties and how Government works.

 Children progressively learn about our political and legal system and compare and contrast it to other systems around the world.
-Children also learn how they can influence politics as children and as they become adults.
+Children also learn why voting is a democratic right that they should exercise when given the opportunity.
 Links are made with the Royal Family and the role they play in our democracy and children learn about the impact of other monarchs.

 At Shiremoor Primary School, we are very conscious that an important part of our work is to create productive members of a future society.
 To this end, it is really important that children learn about how society operates and the importance of being able to live in a way that does not negatively affect others.